On the Convergence Theory of Pipeline Gradient-based Analog In-memory Training: Useful Lemmas and their proof

-where (a) follows the triangle inequality and the consistence of $\ell_2$-matrix norm, i.e. $\|Wu\|\le\|W\|_2\|u\|$ where $W$ and $u$ are arbitrary matrix and vector, respectively.
+where (a) follows the triangle inequality and the consistency of $\ell_2$-matrix norm, i.e. $\|Wu\|\le\|W\|_2\|u\|$ where $W$ and $u$ are arbitrary matrices and vectors, respectively; and (b) is because of Lemma \ref{lemma:bounded-signal}.
 Using triangle inequality over the first term of \ac{RHS} in \eqref{inequality:signal-delay-forward-1}, we have

 and consequently,

 Expanding inequality \eqref{inequality:signal-delay-forward-2} from $m$ to $1$ and using the fact $\tdx^\spp{1}_k = x^\spp{1}_k = x_k$ yield

 where the last inequality reindexes $m'$ in the first summation.